 There is no donate button or sales shop on this website.
 The daily work and time going into the discernment, translation, posting, etc. of alleged prophetic revelations and reflections on the Scriptures, etc. as well as the costs of operating this website, are done at our own time and expense at the service, we hope, of St. Paul’s imperative to “not despise the words of prophets, but test everything; hold fast to what is good…” (1 Thessalonians 5:20-21).

 On the homepage of Countdown to the Kingdom, there is a Disclaimer and a post on Public versus Private Revelation.
-We repeat them below for those who may not have noticed those links, so as to help the reader better understand the mission and purpose of this website.
+We repeat them below for those who may not have noticed those links, so as to help the reader better understand the mission and purpose of this website (there is also a supplemental article called Prophecy in Perspective).
 There are certain inherent risks in publishing private revelation and we realize the responsibility in making these messages more widely available:

 The widespread reluctance on the part of many Catholic thinkers to enter into a profound examination of the apocalyptic elements of contemporary life is, I believe, part of the very problem which they seek to avoid.
 If apocalyptic thinking is left largely to those who have been subjectivized or who have fallen prey to the vertigo of cosmic terror, then the Christian community, indeed the whole human community, is radically impoverished.
 And that can be measured in terms of lost human souls. –Author, Michael D. O’Brien, Are We Living In Apocalyptic Times?